-Springdale Preparatory School, achieves its mission to guide young people to create, think critically and shape purpose-filled lives, through a four-pillared Life Skills Program.
+Springdale Preparatory School, achieves its mission to guide young people to create, think critically and shape purpose-filled lives, through a four-pillared Life Preparation program.

 The Biology and Environmental Engineering Laboratory is equipped with chemical laboratory equipment and advanced detection equipment to enable students to understand the application of chemistry, biology and engineering in the environment.
 The laboratory program aims to cultivate awareness of global environmental issues and train students to make the earth a better place to live for generations to come.

 At Springdale Preparatory School, students approach the arts as an artist.
 The visual arts studio is designed to enhance the individual learning styles and content interests of each student.
 Study of the visual arts includes traditional studio arts including painting, sculpting, ceramics, printmaking, photography, and design, as well as new forms of art.
 The interconnectedness of art history, aesthetics, criticism and world events influence how artists create, and students explore these intersections through experiences on campus and at galleries and museums.
 Artists share their knowledge and expertise to facilitate the creative process.
 Students apprentice with working artists to design their own creations.